 What’s included in The Joint Exempt Step-Up Trust (“JEST”) Legal Document Form Package?

-The Joint Exempt Step-Up Trust (“JEST”) Legal Document Form Package comes with a Data CD-ROM containing the following:
+The Joint Exempt Step-Up Trust (“JEST”) Legal Document Form Package comes as a downloadable product containing the following:

 - The JEST Trust (Joint Trust) Legal Document Form which comes in a 66-page modifiable Microsoft Word document with all of the necessary provisions to implement the JEST Trust for your clients.